Ventura Boulevard: Music

 The Everly Brothers recorded a song called "Ventura Boulevard" on their 1968 album Roots.

 Ventura Boulevard is mentioned in Tom Petty's song "Free Fallin'" ("All the vampires walkin' through the valley, Move west down Ventura Boulevard...").
 When Petty died in 2017, what was intended as a walk by four fans turned into a public memorial as 10 times that many ‘Vampires’ walked west down the Boulevard in memory of the singer.

 The Boulevard is also mentioned in Frank Zappa's "Valley Girl" ("On Ventura, there she goes, she just bought some bitchin' clothes") a song about a valley girl (voiced by his daughter Moon Zappa) who lives in Encino and participates in typical Valley Girl activities such as shopping at The Galleria, not wanting to do the dishes, and getting her toenails professionally pedicured.

 Guitarist John 5 made a song entitled "18969 Ventura Blvd."

 In the documentary Living with Michael Jackson, it is revealed that Michael Jackson wrote the song Billie Jean while riding down Ventura Boulevard in his car.

 Haim's music video "Want You Back" is filmed on Ventura Boulevard.

+In August 2025, Lil Nas X was filmed walking down the street in the middle of the night, almost completely naked in white underpants and white boots, whilst repeatedly asking the cameraman if they were 'coming to the party tonight'.
+Lil Nas X was later arrested and ended up in hospital.